rrainey/agc-mechanical-cad/Notes.md

 ### 2004974D IDM PLATE

 This is easily the most complex component to model.
 The holes for wire wrapping are unmodeled.
 There's several holes for mounting circuit assemblies that remain to be cut.
-There's also an area facing the front near Section F-F that needs to be raised slightly.